Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Introduction

 \section{Introduction}

-This article is devoted to the study of singular traces beyond the dual of the Macaev ideal.
-The theory of singular traces has been intensively developed recently, especially after Alain Connes' application of that theory to noncommutative geometry and physics \cite{Co4}.
-In particular, singular traces now have a broad application to several fields of mathematics and theoretical physics, including noncommutative symmetric spaces, geometry of Banach spaces, pseudo-differential operators, index theory and geometric analysis, fractal geometry, noncommutative integration theory, renormalization and quantum field theory.
+This article is devoted to the study of singular traces beyond $\mathcal L^{1,\infty}(\cH)$, the dual of the Macaev ideal.
+The theory of singular traces has been intensively developed recently, especially after Alain Connes' application of that theory to noncommutative geometry and physics \cite{Co0,Co4,Co}.
+In particular, singular traces now have a broad application to several fields of mathematics and theoretical physics, including noncommutative symmetric spaces, geometry of Banach spaces, pseudo-differential operators, index theory and geometric analysis, fractal geometry, noncommutative integration theory, renormalization and quantum field theory...
+To illustrate that, and without any pretension to exhaustivity, see for instance \cite{BF,CGRS1,CPS2,CEL,CiS,CGS,ER,G1,GIV,GI,GI2,GIL,I,L,LMP,NS,N,NR,P,Po,VGB}.

 So far, known results and applications concentrate around singular traces arising from the logarithmic divergence of a normal trace.
-But the importance of singular traces is also seen from the fundamental fact that an arbitrary tracial weight on a semifinite von Neumann algebra is uniquely decomposed into the sum of a normal trace and a singular trace.
-Hence the understanding of the structure of singular traces contributes to the understanding of the structure of general non-normal traces.
-Also, we strongly believe that singular traces associated with more general divergences should have natural applications in all the above mentioned areas.
-In this paper, we demonstrate such application to the theory of H\"ormander-Weyl pseudo-diffrential calculus on $\R^n$.
-More specifically, the main motivation of the present article is to characterize the class of noncommutative Lorentz spaces of $\tau$-compact operators within a semifinite von Neumann algebra, for which one can generalize the `classical' relationships between:
+However, we strongly believe that singular traces associated with more general divergences should have natural applications in all the above mentioned areas.
+In the context of quantum groups, we give such an example after Corollary \ref{OUOU}.
+We also demonstrate in section 5 that general singular traces have natural applications to the theory of H\"ormander-Weyl pseudo-differential calculus on $\R^n$.

+More specifically, the main motivation of the present article is to characterize the class of noncommutative Lorentz spaces of $\tau$-compact operators within a semifinite von Neumann algebra, for which one can generalize the `classical' relationships between: Dixmier traces, residues of $\zeta$-functions and asymptotics of traces of heat semigroups.
 Our main discovery is the existence of a strong connection between singular traces and extrapolation theory.
 At the present stage, extrapolation only appears as a technical device for the study of singular traces.
 We leave a more profound investigation of their interconnections for a future work.

 \quad